Jump inequalities via real interpolation: Jump inequalities: abstract theory

 Hence

-By the hypothesis the $L^{p,q}(X)$ norm of the highlighted function $(*)$ is at most $1$, and the series can be summed provided that $\alpha$ is sufficiently large in terms of the quasimetric constant of the scalar-valued Lorentz space $L^{p,q}(X)$.
+By the hypothesis the $L^{p,q}(X)$ norm of the highlighted function $(*)$ is at most $1$, so the $L^{p/\rho,q/\rho}(X)$ norm of its $\rho$-th power is also $\leq 1$.
+The series can be summed provided that $\alpha$ is sufficiently large in terms of the quasimetric constant of the scalar-valued Lorentz space $L^{p/\rho,q/\rho}(X)$.
 Hence the splitting $f=f^{0}+f^{1}$ witnesses the inequality \eqref{eq:K(Linfty(ellinfty),Lp/2(V1))} for the $K$-functional. \end{proof}

 \begin{corollary} For every $p \in (1,\infty)$, $q \in (1,\infty]$, and $\rho \in (1,\infty)$ there exists a constant $0<C<\infty$ such that for every measure space $(X,\calB,\frakm)$, finite totally ordered set $\bbI$, and Banach space $B$ there exists a (subadditive) seminorm $\vertiii{\cdot}$ equivalent to the quasi-seminorm on $J^{p,q}_{\rho}(\cdot)$ in the sense that